-Extension reflection - Think of a time when you have gone through difficulties, maybe the loss of a family member or a personal disappointment.
+Extension task - Think of a time when you have gone through difficulties, maybe the loss of a family member or a personal disappointment.
 What helped you to get by?
-Was it support of friends?
-Did belief in God and prayer help?
+Was it support of friends, the safety of home?
+Was it perhaps belief in God and prayer?